 Funded by the Bureau of Population, Refugees, and Migration (PRM), AVSI Foundation and partners – the Board for Construction of Baghdeda (BCfB) and the Women’s Production Association of Qaraqosh (WPAQ) - are implementing the project “A virtuous production cycle to relaunch a city and its economic fabric for IDPs and returnees to the Ninevah Plains, Iraq” in Qaraqosh, in Ninevah Governorate, Iraq.

-The goal is to provide livelihood opportunities that contribute to the creation of economic recovery and the full return of Internally Displaced Populations (IDPs) to their original homes through the reconstruction of farming businesses.
+The goal is to provide livelihood opportunities that contribute to the creation of economic recovery and the full return of Internally Displaced Persons (IDPs) to their original homes through the reconstruction of farming businesses.

 Over 3.6 million IDPs have returned to safe areas of Iraq after being displaced by conflict.
 The Government of Iraq and communities are overwhelmed by the flow of hundreds of thousands of vulnerable families back to their towns and cities of origin, until very recently occupied by ISIS, and the gaps to be filled are many.